alexraskin/alexraskin/README.md

 # Hi there 👋

 I'm Alex a self-taught programmer from America I enjoy [Golang](https://go.dev/) and creating random stuff with it.
 I like self hosting everything I can in my home lab.
-Checkout my website under https://alexraskin.com
+Checkout my website https://alexraskin.com

 ## Technologies I use